cetaylor07/networth_app/README.md

-# networth_app
-Networth tracking app using streamlit
+# Networth tracking app using streamlit

 To start run requirements.txt to install the needed packages.
 - pip install -r requirements.txt